-2.2.13.3 Discussion and Rationale
+Discussion and Rationale

 In most cases, following the general rules specified by the HL7 RIM allow unequivocal interpretation of the meaning of the Act.effectiveTime and associated Participation.time values.
-However, there are several possible interpretations of Act.effectiveTime, in relation to a SNOMED CT expression which includes an explicit past history temporal context (i.e. [ 408731000 | temporal context << 410513005 | past ]).
-Therefore, the rules specified above require that the relative time as specified by the SNOMED CT [ 408731000 | temporal context ] and any specific point or period of time expressed in Act.effectiveTime should be consistent with one another.
-The rules do not permit the effectiveTime and [ 408731000 | temporal context ] to be interpreted in a combinatorially manner.
-Thus if the [ 408731000 | temporal context | = 410513005 | past ] the Act.effectiveTime, if stated, must be the point or period in the past when the finding applied.
+However, there are several possible interpretations of Act.effectiveTime, in relation to a SNOMED CT expression which includes an explicit past history temporal context (i.e. [ 408731000 | temporal context |<< 410513005 | past |]).
+Therefore, the rules specified above require that the relative time as specified by the SNOMED CT [ 408731000 | temporal context |] and any specific point or period of time expressed in Act.effectiveTime should be consistent with one another.
+The rules do not permit the effectiveTime and [ 408731000 | temporal context |] to be interpreted in a combinatorially manner.
+Thus if the [ 408731000 | temporal context | = 410513005 | past |] the Act.effectiveTime, if stated, must be the point or period in the past when the finding applied.

 ActRelationships